madapaamrutha-svg/RTL_Workshop/PD-Module-1/README.md

 Floorplan Configuration
 The floorplan configuration is controlled using the OpenLane configuration and floorplan settings.

-Figure 3: Floorplan configuration parameters used in OpenLane.

 <img width="1792" height="971" alt="Screenshot (92)" src="https://github.com/user-attachments/assets/ac0877fb-b69b-4be6-983e-550a19eb3485" />